- Page Count: 624

 And an ancient enemy returns to claim a crown while a fallen hero tries to save a world in decay.

 I AM SO HAPPY RIGHT NOW.
-Oh my goodness I adore these characters and that ending was everything I wanted.
+Oh my goodness that ending was everything I wanted and I just adore these characters.
 The final books in trilogies are usually my least favorite because they can’t possibly live up to all of my expectations… but this was perfect.

 “I’ve got a bad feeling,” he whispered…